 How Can I Relieve Ear Pressure?

 Although the increased ear pressure should be completely gone two weeks after surgery, some patients find it bothersome during recovery.
 Here are some ways to help clear the ears after rhinoplasty:

 - Use of a nasal steroid medication

 - The application of a warm washcloth to the ears

 - The use of a heating pad against the ear (be sure to place a towel between the head pad and your head and use caution to avoid burns)

 What Should I Do if the Ear Pressure Doesn’t Subside?

-Once the nasal packing is removed and the nasal swelling has faded, ear pressure should return back to normal.
+Once the nasal packing is removed and the nasal swelling has faded, ear pressure should be expected.
 Rarely, rhinoplasty patients complain of continued ear pressure.
-If this is the case, the ear pressure may be unrelated to rhinoplasty surgery and patients should schedule an appointment with an Ear, Nose, and Throat doctor for an evaluation.
+If this is the case, the ear pressure may be unrelated to rhinoplasty surgery, and patients should schedule an appointment with an Ear, Nose, and Throat doctor for an evaluation.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.